-- Sample was collected from a site where there was no microbial species.
+- Sample was collected from a site where there are no microbial species.

-- Sample contained an overabundance of host DNA.
+- Sample contains an overabundance of host DNA.

-- Sample contained only non-viable material – ie, pus, mucus.
+- Sample contains only non-viable material – for example pus or mucus.

-- In the case of urine an antibiotic active metabolite was in the sample vial and degraded the DNA.
+- In the case of urine, an antibiotic active metabolite in the sample vial can degrade the DNA.
 This can occur if the patient is on antibiotics.

-By following the “How to collect a Sample” guidelines, as good results depend on proper sample collection at the infection site.
+Sampling technique is critical to achieving the best results.
+Please review our “How to Collect a Sample” guidelines for proper sample collection at the infection site.